Horned Viper

 View all of the Horned Viper images!

-The horned viper is also known as the horned sand viper and a desert horned viper.
-The term “horned” is applied because of scales above the eyes and nose.
+The horned viper is also known as the horned sand viper and the desert horned viper.
+The term “horned” is applied because of the scales above the eyes and nose.
 The features help protect the eyes from sand.

 The snake has a unique locomotive nature.
 It’s a sidewinder, which means it travels in a sideways manner.
 If threatened, the reptile emits a rattling sound.
 It’s the first line of defense as the viper cannot hiss.

 Like all vipers, the snake’s bite can be dangerous.
 Its venom effects include, among other things, creating blood clots and straining the heart.
-In a rare case, humans have ended up as fatalities resulting from this snake’s venom.
+In rare cases, humans have ended up as fatalities resulting from this snake’s venom.

-What follows is a comprehensive look at these predators, identification features, their habitat, prey, and more.
+What follows is a comprehensive look at these snakes, their identification features, their habitat, prey, and more.

 6 Incredible Horned Viper Facts!

-- Cleopatra committed suicide in 31 B.C.
-It’s theorized she used this type of snake to end her life.
+- When Cleopatra committed suicide in 31 B.C. it’s theorized she used this type of snake to end her life.

 - In Egyptian hieroglyphs, the horned viper is a symbol that represents the phonic alphabet sound of “f.”